practical-recommender-systems/moviegeek/README.md

 WARNING: Other applications also use this port so you might need to try out 8001 instead.

 ## Closing down
-When you are finished running the project you can:
+When you are finished running the project you can close it down doing the following steps, or simply close the terminal where the server is running.

 * Close down the server by pressing -c
 * Exit the virtual environment

 Non-Anaconda users
 ```bash
 >  deactivate